 If you decide that this is the course of action you wish to pursue, please email the U.S. Consulate General serving your area.
 In your email, you must provide the following information.

-- Provide your current name (if different to birth name).
+- Provide your full name at birth (if different to current name).

 - Provide your date of birth.